-Time at the end to distribute sign-up sheets for the RESULTS Action Network and have people fill them out.
+- Time at the end to distribute a sign-up sheet.
 This will allow people to receive e-mail updates and alerts from RESULTS, as well as let you know if they are interested in learning more about your local group.
-You can download a Word version of the sheet here.

 Practice your presentation to see that you are keeping it within your allotted time.
 Ask your group to listen to your presentation and offer feedback.

 - Show up at least 15 minutes early to set up the room the way you want it.

 - Bring hand-outs such as background materials, action sheets, and a sign-up sheet.
 You can hand these out manually or have a visible table in the room.

 - Deliver your presentation and answer questions.

 - Stay after your presentation to engage with people who want to talk further.

 - Contact people who asked to be contacted in a timely manner.

 - Thank the person who scheduled your speaking appointment.